Written By Ron Parker

 The CenterPunch HPX bolt from TenPoint is my favorite because of the unique design.
 Made of modulus carbon fiber with an incredible internal strength of 33 million pounds per square inch and wrapped in a Lazer-Tech carbon weave, it has the stiffness required for crossbow shooting without getting so heavy that you decrease your range.
 Specifically, they weigh about 455 grains, the sweet spot in my opinion to maximize penetration and range both, especially if you're using a modern compound crossbow with lots of power.

 Even more unique to the CenterPunch HPX, TenPoint designed the "Alpha-Nock HP."
 Essentially, this bolt nock has a groove in it similar to a vertical bow nock, though it doesn't fully grip the bowstring.
-This design helps the bolt leave your crossbow straighter for better accuracy.
+This half moon nock design helps the bolt leave your crossbow straighter for better accuracy.
 Plus, it minimizes wear on the bowstring.

 Pros: